The Brazen Bull

 She soon found herself in the recruitment office, hands lain gently upon the well-worn fingers of the centurion soldier at the desk.
 Dazed at the wondrousness of the woman whom he beheld, the man, all armour and glory, asked for her name.

 “Junia Paetina,” she replied, taking the name of the only parent she had ever had.
-Her touch was so soothing he forgot to ask if she had been a slave before.
+Her touch was so soothing he forgot to interrogate her.

 Rome’s fate had been changing in recent years, or so Junia Paetina heard.
 The armies, led and inspired by Alexius, had seen paltry resistance on the eastern fronts, tearing through the Aslama defences with ruthless efficiency.
 These tales were exchanged between the shopkeepers and centurions as their legion passed through the town, hefting gladius and shield.
 Her colleagues would drop coins for stories, or trade news with the looser-lipped townsfolk, and the stories would come: of magical fires on the battlefields, of godly voices booming from the skies, of the old Grecian legends come to life.